blarvin/PIPELINE/README.md

     4.)
 Work on a branch, commit and push to that branch, and then make a Pull Request from that branch to your master branch.
 After CircleCI runs all your tests and they pass, merge the branch into your master branch.
-Now CircleCI will run the workfow, push to Heroku, and the new version of your app is deployed.
+(Or you could just push to master branch, of course.)
+Now CircleCI will run the workflow, push to Heroku, and the new version of your app is deployed.

 **However, there are still things
 to do:
 * Webpack
 * shrinkwrap
+*Cypress test could test that the page title is the page title, because it is Cypress *explanation of each folder and file in repo